RigoBlock/rigoblock-monorepo/README.md

 ```
 yarn bootstrap
 ```
 Build all packages in order.
-NOTE: requires running Ganache client
+Ganache needs to be launched first as it is required for protocol contracts to be compiled
 ```
+lerna run --scope @rigoblock/dapp ganache --stream
 yarn build
 ```